Loss Adjusters – Introduction

 What is the difference between an actuary and a loss adjuster?

 Although both actuarial roles and loss adjuster roles are both associated with the insurance sector, they are very different roles fulfilling different tasks.
 An actuary in insurance utilises mathematical, statistical and probability-based calculations to help evaluate the likelihood of a risk event occurring.
 This can have a link to the premium of an insurance policy.
-On the other hand, put simply, a loss adjuster manages a number of aspects of an insurance claim.
+On the other hand, put simply, loss adjusting manages a number of aspects of an insurance claim.